 For a 3D simulation both 2D and 3D field parameters can be selected.
-The mass budget for a domain and the discharge through a cross section can also be selected.
+It is also possible to select 3D (bed parameters) showing the bed layers.
+Finally, the mass budget for a domain and the discharge through a cross section can be selected.